 Glacier's Shuttle System

-In July of 2007, park visitors were able to access many destinations along the Going-to-the-Sun Road.
+In July of 2007, Glacier's Going-to-the-Sun Road shuttle service began.
+Since then the shuttle have transported well over 150,000 visitors per season.
 The shuttle system was established to offer a travel option for visitors to avoid traffic and parking problems associated with rehabilitation of the Going-to-the-Sun Road.

 Once visitors reach their destinations, shuttle stops feature interpretive and educational information regarding the history and features of the park, Podcasting opportunities, and family-fun activities to help pass the time.

 Looking for Tours?

 Glacier National Park's shuttle service is a point-to-point transportation service only.
 Interpretive motorized tours on the Going-to-the-Sun Road are available with park concessioners, Sun Tours and Xanterra Parks and Resorts.